Eventual-Inc/Daft/docs/source/benchmarks/index.rst

    * 1900G of NVMe SSD space

-The frameworks that we benchmark against are Spark, Modin and Dask.
+The frameworks that we benchmark against are Spark, Modin, and Dask.
 We chose these comparable Dataframes as they are the most commonly referenced frameworks for running large scale distributed analytical queries in Python.

 For benchmarking against Spark, we use AWS EMR which is a hosted Spark service.